-- The amenity of nearby residential properties is not adversely affected, for example, in relation to floodlighting, changes in levels or noise and disturbance. - The proposal would not (by itself or cumulatively) have a significant adverse impact in terms of the nature and amount of traffic generated; - Schemes proposing dwellings for rural workers will need to accord with [Local Plan] Policy HOU 5." - 7.5 The Neighbourhood Plan does not contradict the Local Plan approach, rather it provides further considerations that will ensure proposals in the parish have regard to the local characteristics.
+- The amenity of nearby residential properties is not adversely affected, for example, in relation to floodlighting, changes in levels or noise and disturbance. - The proposal would not (by itself or cumulatively) have a significant adverse impact in terms of the nature and amount of traffic generated; - Schemes proposing dwellings for rural workers will need to accord with [Local Plan] Policy HOU 5." - 7.5 Policy CHEV5 provides further considerations that will ensure proposals in the parish have regard to local characteristics.
+As such it complements the provisions of Policy EMP5 of the Local Plan.
+It also includes detailed criteria about the way in which such development proposals should be accommodated in a countryside location.